Technical Recruiter Jobs in USA with Visa Sponsorship

 Can a Technical Recruiter role qualify as a specialty occupation for H-1B purposes?

 Yes, but it requires careful documentation.
 USCIS expects the position to normally require a bachelor's degree in a specific field such as human resources, business, or industrial psychology.
-Generic job descriptions that accept any degree in any field are the most common reason Technical Recruiter H-1B petitions get challenged or denied.
+Generic job descriptions that accept any degree in any field are the most common reason Technical Recruiter H-1B visa petitions get challenged or denied.
 A well-drafted job description tied to a specific degree field is essential.

 Which visa types are most commonly used to sponsor Technical Recruiter positions?

 The H-1B is the primary route for Technical Recruiters already in the U.S. or transferring from abroad.
 Australians may qualify for the E-3 visa, which bypasses the H-1B lottery entirely and can be filed at any consulate in Australia.
-Canadians and Mexicans may explore TN status under the HR Manager category, though eligibility depends on the specific role and employer documentation.
+Canadians and Mexicans may explore TN visa status under the HR Manager category, though eligibility depends on the specific role and employer documentation.

 Does my degree field matter when applying for sponsored Technical Recruiter roles?